barbatus/angular2-meteor-universal/README.md

   Please, check out a demo app in `example/app` folder that have two Angular 2, Socially and TODO, components that you can load separately at different `/parties` and `/todo` routes accordingly.

+- `bootstrap` method takes in bootstrapping options as the third parameter.
+  Check out all available options for the client and server as an interface here.
+  Default values of the options, you can find here.
+  Some options that are worth mentioning:
+    - `debug` - setting it to true will log out to the terminal a lot of useful, especially for the server, information such as time it takes to render a page or size that page has;
+    - `renderLimitMs` - sets page render time limit.
+      If some page's component takes more time to render than this limit, server will stop awaiting to be stable and serialize it to the client as is.
+      At this point you'll see a message like `[page_path]: page is not stable after renderLimitMs`.
+      > Please note that if you see this message too often for some particular page,
+      > you'll probably need to optimize it or increase its limit time.
+    - pageSizeLimitKb - sets page size limit.
+      If some page exceeds this limit you'll see a warning.

+- `Angular2-Universal` uses `Preboot` library to determine how server pre-rendered
+  content will iteract with the user when Angular 2 component is still being bootstrapped.
+  For example, it can record all actions user makes on the content then replay them on the 'live' components when they are ready.
+  There are several options available to configure this behaviour.
+Please check out `Preboot` lib for more info, and use `preboot` option here to pass them to the `bootstrap` method.
+  Herd is default values.